uclcrypto/spook-masked-hardware/README.md

 ### Traces Description

 The available traces are raw current traces recorded with a [CT1 current probe](https://download.tek.com/datasheet/AC_Current_Probes.pdf).
-Only the first Clyde128 execution is recorder for each case.
+Only the first Clyde128 execution is recorded for each case.
 Next is shown a typical trace using 2 shares.

 <div align="center">